Fever Pitch (2005 film): Production

 The original plot had assumed the Red Sox would lose in the playoffs.
-However, the Red Sox stunned the baseball world when they won four straight games to win the 2004 ALCS against the rival Yankees (becoming the first MLB team to win a seven-game series after losing the first three games) and subsequent World Series against the St. Louis Cardinals to break the "Curse of the Bambino".
+However, the Red Sox stunned the baseball world when they won four straight games to win the 2004 ALCS against the rival Yankees (becoming the first MLB team to overcome a 3–0 series deficit) and subsequent World Series against the St. Louis Cardinals to break the "Curse of the Bambino".
 Thus, the ending had to be rewritten.
-On the day of Game 4, with the Red Sox on the verge of a sweep, The Farrellys decided to bring Barrymore, Fallon, and a film crew to St. Louis hours before the first pitch – and Barrymore and Fallon attended the game at Busch Stadium in character.
-When the Red Sox made the final out to secure a 3–0 win over the Cardinals that broke the Curse, Fox cameras on the live broadcast caught Barrymore and Fallon, as Lindsey and Ben, running onto the field and kissing to celebrate.
+On the day of Game 4, with the Red Sox on the verge of a sweep, the Farrellys decided to bring Barrymore, Fallon, and a film crew to St. Louis hours before the first pitch — and Barrymore and Fallon attended the game at Busch Stadium in character.
+When the Red Sox made the final out to secure a 4–0 win over the Cardinals that broke the Curse, Fox cameras on the live broadcast caught Barrymore and Fallon, as Lindsey and Ben, running onto the field and kissing to celebrate.
 The film, with its updated ending, was also screened at Fenway Park the following August on a screen in center field.

 Originally, Shawn Levy, who was a huge fan of Nick Hornby's works for years, was attached to direct, with Gwyneth Paltrow playing Lindsey.
 However, Paltrow found the script mediocre and turned down the role.
 Brian Robbins replaced Levy, but he quit the project as well.
-After Drew Barrymore replaced Paltrow and Jimmy Fallon joined the cast, Jay Russell, P. J. Hogan, Luke Greenfield, and Mira Nair were all rumored candidates to direct until the studios hired the Farrelly brothers to take the helm for the film.
+After Drew Barrymore replaced Paltrow and Jimmy Fallon joined the cast, Jay Russell, P. J. Hogan, Luke Greenfield, and Mira Nair were all rumored candidates to direct until the studios hired the Farrelly brothers.

 Reception

 Critical response

-On Rotten Tomatoes the film holds an approval rating 65% based on 196 reviews, with an average rating of 6.3/10.
-The site's critical consensus read, "While not a home run, Fever Pitch has enough charm and on-screen chemistry between the two leads to make it a solid hit."
-On Metacritic the film has a weighted average score of 56 out of 100, based on reviews from 37 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, the film holds an approval rating 66% based on 195 reviews, with an average rating of 6.3/10.
+The site's critical consensus reads: "While not a home run, Fever Pitch has enough charm and on-screen chemistry between the two leads to make it a solid hit."
+On Metacritic, the film has a weighted average score of 56 out of 100, based on 37 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 From a cinematographic and literary perspective, the film received some favorable criticism from experts Roger Ebert and James Berardinelli.

 Box office

-The film opened at #3 and grossed $12.4 million in its opening weekend.
+The film opened at No. 3 and grossed $12.4 million in its opening weekend.
 The final North American gross of the film was $42.1 million, and the worldwide gross was $50.5 million.

+Home media

+Fever Pitch was released on DVD and VHS on September 13, 2005.